ITOCHU Corporation

 -

-The company commits suppliers to restore degraded rubber landscapes.
-However, it is not clear if the policy applies to all suppliers and it is also not clear if suppliers are obligated to restore deforestation/conversion within their own operations caused by themselves or third parties.
-A cut-off date beyond which deforestation/conversion has to be restored is also not reported.
+The company commits suppliers to restoring degraded rubber landscapes.
+However, it is not clear if the policy applies to all suppliers, and it is also not clear if suppliers are obligated to restore deforestation/conversion within their own operations caused by themselves or third parties.
+Further, a cut-off date beyond which deforestation/conversion has to be restored is also not reported.

 -

-[Externally verified] The company is working with supply chain actors to create a block chain traceability system for natural rubber.
-It is also conducted risk mapping of smallholder farmers as one of the initial stages in the project.
-The information is externally verified via quotes in evidence from external organisations also involved in the project.
+[Externally verified] The company reports that it is working with supply chain actors to create a blockchain traceability system for natural rubber.
+Further, it has also conducted a risk mapping of smallholder farmers.
+Evidence is externally verified by quotes from external organisations involved in the project.
+However, the externally verified information is between two and five years old.

 -